 2. Prescription drugs

-Shoppers in the market for a diamond should be prepared to pay anywhere from 50 to 200 percent more than the wholesale cost, according to TheStreet.com.
-Information at this Google Answers page suggests markups range from 50 to 400 percent.
+Shoppers in the market for a diamond should be prepared to pay anywhere from 50% to 200% more than the wholesale cost, according to TheStreet.com.

 4. Bottled water